Balance board: Aquatic

 These are underwater balance boards.
 They were developed for physical therapy and are used also for recreation.
 Besides the general advantages of aquatic therapy over non-aquatic therapy (the use of the smooth resistance of water instead of the jerky resistance of weights and the avoidance of burdening an injured joint with excessive weight– in this case, the weight of the patient's own body), aquatic balance boards have the specific advantage over non-aquatic balance boards of saving a patient who slips off of a board from the impact of falling and crashing into a floor.
 Slipping off of an aquatic balance board is safe as long as the user knows to avoid inhaling while underwater and knows how to tread water.

 Three models are produced by Theraquatics Australia: The Theraquatics Balance Board is a V-shaped rocker board that a user stands, kneels or sits on.
 The Wonder Board is a V-shaped rocker board that a user kneels or sits on.
 The Aquatic Balance Board (a.k.a. the Aquafit Balance Board) is a wobble board.
 The holes in it allow water to fill it, making it neutrally buoyant (i.e., neither sinking on its own nor floating up to the water's surface) so that it is easier to control and safer than it would be if this wobble board were more buoyant.

 Two products that Theraquatics Australia calls balance boards, its Star Balance Board and its Theraquatics Balance Board with Straps, are not balance boards in the familiar sense of the term, though they can be used for practicing balance skills.

 Wii

 The Wii Balance Board is not a rocking board as described in this article, but an electronic board which tracks the user's center of balance.
-It is used as an accessory with the Nintendo Wii game console and compatible applications such as Wii Fit.
+It is used as an accessory with the Wii home video game console and compatible applications such as Wii Fit.